Day 1 - London - Rome, Italy

 Day 13 Venice - Verona - Lake Garda

 Disembark and begin our journey to beautiful Lake Garda.
 En route we stop in Verona for a short visit to this city best known for its associations with Shakespeare’s ‘Romeo and Juliet’.
-Continuing to serene Lake Garda we arrive at the Hotel Acquaviva del Garda (4T) in Rivoltella, where we stay for three nights.
+Continuing to serene Lake Garda we stay for three nights at the Hotel Acquaviva del Garda (4T) or in lake-view rooms at the Hotel Savoy Palace (4T).

 Day 14 Sirmione

 Natural springs made Sirmione a popular holiday destination for wealthy Romans, and our morning at this beautiful peninsula takes in the impressive three-storey Roman villa, Grotto of Catullus, and the magnificent Scaligera Fortress.
 Return to our hotel for an afternoon at leisure.

 A day at leisure to enjoy the hotel’s beautiful location.

 Day 16 Lake Garda - Verona - London